Modular Denotational Semantics for Effects with Guarded Interaction Trees: Guarded Interaction Trees

-One can see that there are common properties for the computational rules between $\getfun(-,f)$, $\APPl(-,\beta)$, $\APPs{\alpha}{-}$, and $\APPs{-}{\beta_v}$ (where $\beta_v \in \ITv$): they all preserve ticks, effects, and errors.
-Functions that have these preservation properties are called \emph{homomorphisms} of \gitrees and will play an important role in later sections. \begin{definition} A function $f : \IT \to \IT$ as a \emph{homomorphism}, written as $f \in \Hom$, if it satisfies the following equations: \begin{itemize} \item $f(\Err(e)) = \Err(e)$; \item $f(\Tick(\alpha)) = \Tick(f(\alpha))$; \item $f(\Vis_i(x,k)) = \Vis_i(x, \latert f \circ k)$ \end{itemize} As expected from the name, the identity function is a homomorphism and composition of two homomorphisms is a homomorphism.
-This notion of homomorphism is inspired by the one in \cite{Hoshino:2012}.
-It follows from the definition, that in order to define a homomorphism it suffices to define its action on \gitree values. \end{definition} In \Cref{fig:lambda_ops} we summarize the operations on \gitrees that we define using recursion and other functions.
+In \Cref{fig:lambda_ops} we summarize the operations on \gitrees that we define using recursion and other functions.
 The computational rules described in \Cref{fig:lambda_ops} are only for the base cases; the other computational rules follow from the fact that those operations are homomorphisms.
 Concretely, we have the following operations.
-The $\getnat$ function extracts a natural number from a \gitree and applies the function $f : \mathbb{N} \to \IT$ to it.
+The $\getnat$ function extracts a natural number from a \gitree and applies the function $f : \Tnat \to \IT$ to it.
 It is a homomorphism in the first argument.
+If it encounters a function $\Fun(g)$ or a different ground value $\Rret(b)$, then it returns an error.
 The $\IF$ operations test whether the first argument is zero, and picks the appropriate branch.
 The function $\IF(-,\alpha_1,\alpha_2)$ is a homomorphism.
-The $\NATOP_f$ operation applies the binary function $f$ to its integer arguments.
+Similarly, if the first argument is not a natural number then $\IF$ returns an error.
+The $\NATOP_f$ operation applies the binary function $f$ to its integer arguments, returning an error on all the other values.
 The maps $\NATOP_f(\alpha,-)$ and $\NATOP_f(-,\beta_v)$ are homomorphisms for $\beta_v \in \ITv$.
 The $\alpha\SEQ \beta$ is a sequencing operation: it puts all the effects and ticks in $\alpha$ before the effects and ticks in $\beta$.
 This is witnessed by the fact that $(-) \SEQ \alpha$ is a homomorphism.
 The $\WHILE{\alpha}{\beta}$ represents a while loop with the conditional $\alpha$ and the body $\beta$; it is defined using guarded recursion, and is equal to its one-step unfolding using the $\IF$ construct.
-The $\Nat(0)$ in this case represents a dummy value: we could have returned any other \gitree value instead.

 Let us look at some example programs that we can write using the operations we have defined. \begin{example}[Factorial] In the first example, we have a factorial function that we implement using the store operations (\Cref{ex:store_sig}).